CS6/mediant/README.md

 * Decentralized Storage with Textile
 * Proof Generation with ProofMode
-* Hardware Signature with Zion (Only Support HTC Exodus 1)
+* Hardware Signature with Zion (Support HTC Exodus 1 and 1s currently)